sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1100 - match.md

 ---

-Matches are instructions for matching lines of text in a document.
+Matches are search criteria for matching lines of text in a document.
 They're valid elements in anchors and other objects.

 See the following sections for more information: